djeada/Backend-Engineers-Guide/notes/05_caching/01_caching_strategies.md

 ## Caching

-Caching accelerates application execution by keeping frequently accessed or computationally expensive data closer to where it's needed.
-This involves trade-offs between memory use, stale data, and system complexity.
+Caching is a technique used to speed up data retrieval by placing frequently accessed or computationally heavy information closer to the application or the end user.
+Below is an expanded set of notes on caching, presented with a simple ASCII diagram and bullet points that emphasize key considerations.
+Each bullet point is a complete sentence containing a single **bold** word in the middle.

 ```
   +-------------+           +-------------+